TJOKOLI17/FridgeFolio/README.md

-# Hacknc_2023: Fridge Finder Web App
+# FridgFolio Web App

-The Fridge Finder Web App is a simple web application that allows users to input and display items that they want to store in a fridge.
+FridgeFolio is a simple web application that allows users to input and display items that they want to store in a fridge.
 It's designed to provide an easy way to keep track of items in your fridge.

 **Features**
 Enter details of items you want to store in your fridge.